 Digital Technologies – Digital Technologies is a mandated learning area in the Western Australian Curriculum that aims to develop students’ knowledge, understanding and skills in designing, creating, managing and evaluating sustainable and innovative digital solutions; use computational thinking (including coding); data collection, representation and interpretation; apply protocols and practices that support safe, ethical and respectful communications; apply systems thinking to monitor, analyse and predict outcomes.
 At Floreat, the majority of digital technologies teaching is addressed through our specialist STEM program.

-If you would like to know more about 1:1 iPad program, please contact Mark Walters or Matthew Wright (Deputy Principals), any member of the Future Technologies at Floreat Committee or your child’s class teacher.
-Details about committee members and updates are available on Connect.
+If you would like to know more about 1:1 iPad program, please contact Matthew Wright (Deputy Principal), any member of the Future Technologies at Floreat Committee or your child’s class teacher.